jamesnolanverran/dmap/readme.md

 - Currently 64-bit Only
 - Currently Not Thread-Safe
 - Untested on macOS
-- Rehashing the table is not yet optimized
-- Keys are not type-checked.
-Key sizes are compared at runtime but it is up to users to ensure key types are consistent.
+- Key sizes are compared at runtime.
+It is up to users to ensure key types are consistent.

 ## Also Includes: